ingo-m/pyprf/README.md

 A free & open source *python package* for *population receptive field (PRF) analysis*.
 This package is mainly developed for functional magnetic resonance imaging (fMRI) experiments.
 There are two main parts:

 ### 1. Stimulus presentation
 Present visual stimuli during retinotopic mapping experiments.
 The stimuli consist of bars at different locations and orientations, filled with flickering black and white checkerboards.
 It is important that the participant stays fixated throughout the experiment.
 Therefore, we included a central fixation task.
 The fixation dot occasionally changes its colour, and the task is to press a button (number ```1```) in response.
 At the end of the presentation, the participant's hit rate is provided as feedback.

 ### 2. Data analysis
 Analysis tools for fMRI data from retinotopic mapping experiment.
 A PRF is estimated for each voxel (see [1]).
 The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width (SD).
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).

 The analysis can be carried out in three different ways: using [numpy](http://www.numpy.org/), [cython](http://cython.org/), or [tensorflow](https://www.tensorflow.org/).
 All three approaches yield the same results, but differ in their dependencies and computational time:
-- **Numpy** does not require any dependencies other than standard packages (see below table for details).
+- **Numpy** uses numpy for the model fitting.
+Should work out of the box.
-- **Cython** offers a considerable speedup.
-Cython package needs to be installed and the respective cython code needs to be compiled (see below for instructions). _This approach is recommended for most users_.
+- **Cython** offers a considerable speedup by using compiled cython code for model fitting.
+Should work out of the box. _This approach is recommended for most users_.
 - **Tensorflow** may outperform the other options in terms of speed (depending on the available hardware) by running the GLM model fitting on the graphics processing unit (GPU).
-However, tensorflow needs to be installed and configured to use the GPU (including respective drivers).
+However, in order for this to work, tensorflow needs to be configured to use the GPU (including respective drivers).
+See the [tensorflow](https://www.tensorflow.org/) website for information on how to configure your system to use the GPU.
+If you do not configure tensorflow to use the GPU, the analysis should still run without error on the CPU.
+Because this analysis may run single-threaded, it would be slow.

 ## Dependencies
 [**Python 2.7**](https://www.python.org/download/releases/2.7/)

+If you install `pyprf` using `pip` (as described below), the following dependencies are installed automatically - you do not have to take care of this yourself.

 | Stimulus presentation                                 | Tested version |
 |-------------------------------------------------------|----------------|